DevanshChauhan/NLP-RelationExtraction/README.md

 ## Project Overview

-This project focuses on the task of **Relation Extraction (RE)**, a critical area in Natural Language Processing (NLP).
-The goal of RE is to determine and categorize the semantic links between entities in a text.
-In this project, we have developed machine learning models to extract relationships from the **BioRED** dataset.
-The models we employed include:
+This project focuses on **Relation Extraction (RE)**, an essential task in Natural Language Processing (NLP).
+RE involves determining and categorizing semantic relationships between entities in text.
+In this project, we apply machine learning techniques to extract relationships from the **BioRED** dataset.
+The models used include:

 1. **Support Vector Machine (SVM)**
 2. **Transformer-based model using RoBERTa**

 ## Dataset

-The dataset used in this project is **BioRED** (Biological Research Entity Dataset), a specialized dataset that contains named entities and the relationships between them in biomedical literature.
+The **BioRED** (Biological Research Entity Dataset) is a specialized dataset containing named entities and their relationships in biomedical literature.

 ### Preprocessing

-The preprocessing steps included:
+Preprocessing includes:

-- Tokenization of text data
+- Tokenizing text data
-- Entity recognition and extraction
+- Extracting named entities
-- Data cleaning and formatting to prepare it for model training
+- Cleaning and formatting the data for training

 ## Models and Methodology

 ### 1. **Support Vector Machine (SVM)**
-   - **Model Description**: A traditional machine learning model was trained on the preprocessed BioRED data to predict relationships between named entities.
+   - **Model Description**: A traditional SVM model trained on the preprocessed BioRED data to predict relationships between entities.
-   - **Performance**: This model achieved an **F-score of 0.55**, which serves as a baseline for comparison.
+   - **Performance**: Achieved an **F-score of 0.55**, serving as a baseline for comparison.

 ### 2. **RoBERTa (Transformer-based Model)**
-   - **Model Description**: A pre-trained RoBERTa model was fine-tuned on the BioRED dataset for relation extraction.
-This model leverages transformers for better context understanding and relationship extraction.
+   - **Model Description**: A pre-trained RoBERTa model fine-tuned on the BioRED dataset for relation extraction, leveraging transformers for advanced context understanding.
-   - **Performance**: The RoBERTa-based model outperformed the SVM, with an **F-score of 0.76**, demonstrating its effectiveness for this complex task.
+   - **Performance**: The RoBERTa model achieved a significantly better **F-score of 0.76**, outperforming the SVM model.

 ## Results